data-psl/data-psl.github.io/preparatory-week.md

 PSL students have priority if they pre-register before August 15th.

 ## Expected Program
+This program is a first draft.
+It can change.
+The basic pattern is: course in the morning and labs in the afternoon.
+Check for updates with the teachers on the first day.

 **Day 1**:
 * 9:00--10:30: (course) Machine learning: recent successes.